Azure/azure-powershell/src/Monitor/Monitor/help/Add-AzMetricAlertRuleV2.md

 Tags                 :
 ```

 This command disables a metric alert rule.
-This is done by getting the rule you want to disable and setting enabled flag to false.

 ### Example 4: Add a metric alert rule with dimensions